ZhenlongMa/homepage_mzl/content/post/2021-04-16-function_call/index.md

         end
 endmodule
 ```
 If consider this piece of code as usual, the output should be `0, 1, 2`.
 However, the actual output is `2, 2, 2`.
 That is because k is static variable and allocated memory space **only once**.
-The child process in fork...join_none executes **not until the execution of parent process finishes**, so all child processes get k=2 when begin execution.
+The child process in fork...join_none executes **not until the execution of parent process finishes**, so all child processes get k=2 when their executions begin.

-A solution of this problem is to use `automatic` variable: `automatic int k = j`.
-Creation of `automatic` type variables come front of any procedure statements, and executes concurrently with parent process.
+A solution for this problem is to use `automatic` variable: `automatic int k = j`.
+Creation of `automatic` type variables **come front of any procedure statements**, and executes **concurrently with parent process**.